Posts: 127

 And then there's the wooden pencil thing.
 I've actually collected wood pencils for many many years though.
 Back about 4 years ago I stopped, but now I've resumed again with a focus on Europe, India and Asia.
 Otherwise, I have about every pencil made in North America back to about the 50's and the same for Japan.

+This makes four of us now!
+Cool!
 I had no idea people collected pens and pencils.
 I suppose i never thought about it.
 Such a wide variety and from other countries I can understand the appeal after reading through this thread.

 ALL OUR HEROES ARE WHORES